advancedforms/advancedforms.github.io/content/guides/pro-managing-posts.md

 ## Editing existing posts

 To edit an existing post, you need to specify which post you want your form to edit.
-This is achieved using the `post` argument.
-You can either specify `current` to edit the current post or a post ID to edit a specific one.
+This is achieved using the `post` argument which supports three different values:

-Edit the currently displayed post: `[advanced_form form="KEY" post="current"]`
+- `current` to edit the currently displayed post

+- `param` to edit based on a post ID passed in as a `post` query parameter, for example `https://example.com/page?post=123`.
+When using this, it's also recommended to restrict the form so that users can only edit their own posts.
+This can be enabled under "Restrictions" in the form settings.

+- A specific post ID

-Edit post with ID 123: `[advanced_form form="KEY" post="123"]`
+For example, to edit a post with ID 123: `[advanced_form form="KEY" post="123"]` or to edit the current post: `[advanced_form form="KEY" post="current"]`.

 ## Customizations